GuannanDunkLi/COMP90015-ScrableGame/readme.md

 ***

-This distributed game used multithread programming, and socket programming, has good performance in concurrency and robustness, I strongly recommend you to have a play
+This distributed game used multithread and socket programming, and it achieved good performance in concurrency and robustness, I strongly recommend you to have a play

 **to run this project**